 Several factors influence male fertility, including sperm quality, quantity (count), and motility.
 Each of these parameters is affected by oxidative damage.

-As a powerful antioxidant, CoQ10 can help protect against oxidative damage that can impact sperm quality, count, and motility.
+As a powerful antioxidant, CoQ10 can help protect against the oxidative damage that can impact sperm quality, count, and motility.

 Other benefits of taking CoQ10